-The Secretary General is responsible for the implementation of the Code of Conduct and ensuring it is updated and relevant.
-The board of Palme Center will review and approve the Code of Conduct each year.
+The Secretary General is responsible for the compliance of the Code of Conduct and ensuring it is updated and relevant.
+The Code of Conduct is reviewed annually by the board of Palme Center.

 The Code of Conduct forms an integral part of all agreements signed by the Palme Center.
-This implies the Palme Center has the possibility to conclude an agreement or take legal action if a breach of the Code of Conduct has occurred.
-Swedish law is applicable to those bound by the Code of Conduct, regardless whether in Sweden or another country.
-National legislation should be abided by as long as it is not in direct conflict with international conventions.
+This means that the Palme Center has the right to terminate an agreement or take legal action if a breach of the Code of Conduct has occurred.
+Swedish law applies to those covered by the Code of Conduct, regardless whether in Sweden or in another country.
+National legislation should be followed by as long as it is not in direct conflict with international conventions.
 If a breach concerns suspicion of crime, the person in question could be reported to the police, in Sweden or in another country.

-It is important that violations of the Code of Conduct, or suspicion thereof, is reported to employees or management of the Palme Center, who is obliged to investigate the accusations and, if necessary, take remedial action.
-In many scenarios, it is not always clear what constitutes a violation.
-Those who are bound by the Code of Conduct are therefore encouraged to seek advice and guidance from employees or management of the Palme Center to get clarity.
-It is essential to facilitate a conducive environment for an open dialogue.
+It is important that violations of the Code of Conduct, or suspicion thereof, is reported to the programme manager or the management of the Palme Center, who are obliged to investigate the accusations and, if necessary, take action.
+It is not always clear what constitutes a violation, hence those covered by the Code of Conduct are encouraged to seek advice and guidance from staff or management of the Palme Center.
+An active and open dialogue is crucial.

-The information with regards to violation could be sensitive and should therefore always be handled with caution, both by the person providing the information and the person receiving it.
-It is also possible to anonymously submit information on the Palme Center's website.
-If witnessing or having a suspicion of a violation of the Code of Conduct among members of the labour movement, partner organisations, among representatives of international organisations or in the Palme Center, it is encouraged take stand against it.
+Given that the information concerning violations can be very sensitive, it should always be handled with care, both by the person providing the information and the person receiving it.
+It is also possible to anonymously submit information via the Palme Center's website.
+If witnessing or suspecting a violation of the Code of Conduct among members of the labour movement, member and partner organisations, among representatives of international organisations or in the Palme Center, take, if possible, a resolute stand against it.